canonical/craft-parts/docs/how-to/include_files.rst

 Including local files and remote resources
 ******************************************

-Craft-parts provides built-in :ref:`dump plugin <craft_parts_dump_plugin>` for all kinds of projects that need to include local files and remote resources.
+Craft-parts provides the built-in :ref:`dump plugin <craft_parts_dump_plugin>` for all kinds of projects that need to include local files and remote resources as is.
-This plugin is used to download, unpack, and copy files and directories from the given source to the build environment, then do some organizing if needed, and include them in the final payload.
+This plugin using the :ref:`source <source>` property in the part to download, unpack, and copy files and directories from the given source to the build environment, then do some organizing if needed, and include them in the final payload.

+If you don't need to copy these files, consider using the ``nil`` plugin.
+If you need to download and build them from source, consider using plugins for the corresponding languages, such as the
+:ref:`python plugin <craft_parts_python_plugin>` and the
+:ref:`rust plugin <craft_parts_rust_plugin>`.

 The typical use cases for the ``dump`` plugin: